-If you have any questions, please do not hesitate to contact Mr. Reed (jreed@acacademy.com), as clarifying questions now will prevent any issues in the fall.
+If you have any questions, please do not hesitate to contact Mrs. Tucker (stephanie.tucker@acacademy.com), as clarifying questions now will prevent any issues in the fall.
 We hope that you and your child enjoy this opportunity to explore new authors and titles, and that through this, students and parents alike develop a greater love for literature.